 - “I have been unhappy for a very long time, and nothing seems to help us improve our marriage.
 I suspect you are at least aware that we have been having a difficult time together.
 I have reached the limits of my pain threshold and cannot continue in this relationship.
 I’m sorry to say this, but I have decided I want a divorce.
 It is my hope and belief, that we can do this by being fair and amicable to one another, and I hope you will come to believe that as well.”

-- Time to digest.
+Allow the dust to settle.
 Acknowledge that your spouse’s feelings may not be aligned with yours.
 Let her express her point of view without judgment from you.
-Your spouse is going to need time to accept the situation, therefore, reiterate that you are aware of this and that going forward you will have to negotiate many issues, however, this is not the time for those discussions.
+Your spouse is going to need time to accept the situation, therefore, reiterate that you are aware of this, and moving forward you will have to negotiate many issues, however, this is not the time for those discussions.
 When your spouse is ready to discuss this further, I suggest you make it clear you will not discuss who may or may not be at fault, you’ve given this a great deal of time and thought, therefore, your decision is irrevocable, and you wish to go forward in the process with only fair and amicable intentions.

 This should be the end of the first conversation, as there will be many more to come.
-Once the dust has settled, you will need to talk about how to tell your family and children (if you have children).
-Before you do so and if your spouse agrees to wait, take some time for yourself to digest what just happened.
+Once the dust has settled, you will need to talk about how to tell your family and children.
+Before you do, allow some time for this to resonate for both of you.

 Hayley Lisa, The Divorce Coach for Men